sqlite/sqlite/doc/tcl_extension_intro.md

-It may be necessary to first install the Tcl development package or library in order for configure to find the Tcl interpreter and specify how get it as a library to be linked into the extension.
+It may be necessary to first install the Tcl development package or library in order for configure to find the Tcl interpreter and specify how to locate it as a library to be linked with the extension.

 To manually get a Tcl-extended-shell started, (assuming the above-mentioned images were built and have